MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|
 | <a href="https://docs.microsoft.com/dynamics365-release-plan/2020wave2/finance-operations/dynamics365-guides/planned-features" target="_blank">Improved experience finding guides in the PC app</a> | No |

+> [!IMPORTANT]
+> **Important information about HoloLens 1:** In Dynamics 365 Guides version 502.2011.28001 (December 8, 2020 release) and later, HoloLens operating system version 10.0.17134 (Redstone 4) is no longer supported.
+This version of the operating system is used only on HoloLens 1.
+HoloLens 1 customers must upgrade to HoloLens version 10.0.17763 or later to continue to receive the latest updates.
+Work with your IT admin to update your HoloLens operating system.
+If you choose not to upgrade, you can continue to use the current version of Dynamics 365 Guides that is already installed on the device.
+However, HoloLens version 10.0.17763 or later is required to install Dynamics 365 Guides on any new or refactored HoloLens 1 device.

 > [!NOTE]
 > If you have feature requests or suggested improvements, you can send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <a href="https://aka.ms/GuidesIdeas" target="_blank">https://aka.ms/GuidesIdeas</a>.